speajus/rlsify/docs/adr/003-ai-full-policy-generation.md

 **Context:** User has existing policies but wants to start fresh with AI

 **Options:**
-- Add a "Clear & Regenerate All" button
 - Require manual deletion first
 - Generate with different names to avoid conflicts